soft9000/PyDAO/README.md

 MAIN.py (Release Testing)
 -------
 2018/12/31: The GUI is working well enough to declare what we have as an Alpha.
-Feel free to give it a try!
+All four (4) workflows are supported - feel free to give it a try!

 If you want to support the effort, then purchase one of our training opportunuties, below.

 PyDAO UI: https://github.com/soft9000/PyDAO/blob/master/SqltDAO/main.py